-In an effort to provide parents with information about the curriculum and teacher expectations early in the school year, an Open House will be held for all parents during the first week of school.
+In an effort to introduce students and parents with information about the curriculum and teacher expectations early in the school year, an Open House will be held for all parents during the first week of school.
 At the close of the first marking period, an additional opportunity will be made for those parents who desire to schedule a conference with their child's teachers.

-Please note: Parents may schedule a teacher conference anytime by contacting the Counseling Office at 223-241-9376.
+Please note: Parents may request a conference anytime with a teacher or team by contacting the Counseling Office at 223-241-9376.